Switch to TurboTax and File for just $60.

 You may include Medicare premiums when calculating your exemption, but you cannot include other types of foreign income when calculating your exemption.

 For example, imagine you have reported $50,000 in retirement income on line 11500.
-Exactly $35,000 is from Canadian sources, and the remainder is from Social Security payments and Medicare premiums.
+Exactly $35,000 is from Canadian sources, and the remainder is from Social Insurance payments and Medicare premiums.
 To calculate your exemption, multiply $15,000 by 0.15.
 Report the result, $2,250, on line 25600, and subtract it from your income before the Canada Revenue Agency applies income tax.

 The 50 Percent Exemption

-If you receive Social Security payments on behalf of a deceased person, you may also qualify for the 50 percent exemption.
+If you receive Social Insurance payments on behalf of a deceased person, you may also qualify for the 50 percent exemption.
 To qualify, the deceased person must be your spouse or common-law partner.
 He also must have resided in Canada until his death, and you must have resided in Canada continuously since his death.

 Don’t include the exempt amount from line 25600 when calculating your credit, but take the rest of your income into account.